-A little more than 75 miles away from Vegas lies the most important place central to much of that work - The Nevada Test Site.
-Crucial advancements in all these fields, whether secretly or openly operated, have gone on since its creation.
+A little more than 75 miles away from Vegas lies the most important place central to much of that crucial atomic work - The Nevada Test Site.

-Area 51 is the most popular area of the Nevada Test Site but you'll discover there is so much more within this critically important national site.
+Area 51 is the most popular area of the Nevada Test Site but as you'll see, there is so much more within this critically important national site.

 If a family vacation or family reunion is what you're planning, make sure you check out the sections on The Springs Preserve, Bonnie Springs Ranch, Spring Mountain Ranch and Mt.
 Charleston Recreational Area.
 These four are great choices along with a few more for you to check out.

-If there are wedding plans in your future and an Elvis chapel minister isn't your style, there's some great locations for you or someone you know, to look in to that can help make for a beautiful and unique Las Vegas wedding ceremony.
+If there's future wedding plans, whether yours or someone else's, and an Elvis chapel minister isn't your style, there's some great locations here to look into that can make for a beautiful and unique Las Vegas wedding.

-If you're in town flying solo and needing some info for one, check out the Vegas Solo for some great ideas.
-The author does her solo take on a few of the places featured here.
+If you're in town flying solo and needing info for one, check out the Vegas Solo for some great ideas.
+The author does her solo take on a few of the places I feature here.

-What ever plans you've made for your Las Vegas trip, you'll find something within my website that can easily fit into your time frame while visiting.
+What ever plans you've made for your Las Vegas trip, you'll find something within my website that can easily fit your schedule while visiting.

-In my 33 years of living here, I've enjoyed all of these places time and time again over the years.
-My love of these places and sharing what I know about them will not only help you discover them, but also help you to fully enjoy what they have to offer.
+Since arriving here in '77, I've enjoyed all of these places time and time again over the years.
+My love of these places and sharing what I know about them will not only help you discover them, but also help to fully enjoy what they have to offer.

 Welcome to Las Vegas! ... and welcome to Vegas No Neon!